How to Apply For a City Committee

 - Carefully review the description of the Board, Committee, Commission or Panel, and identify which ones interest you.

-- Complete the application form online or download the community member application form.
+- Download the community member application form.
 Please be as concise as possible when filling out your application.

 - There is a separate form if you wish to represent an organization.
 The organization nomination form can also be completed online or downloaded.